jiyoungsin/Command-line-tool/README.md

 # Scope

-Create a command-line tool in your chosen language.
+Create a command-line tool to check links status codes in python.

 # How It Works

-Using the power of Linux's built in commands, such as, grep, curl and head we can request urls via command line interface.
-This information is then processed using the Head command along with some additional features.
+Using the power of the library click we can add decorators to our functions.
+This allows us to simplify the command line arguments.
+For example, "-v" or "--version" using the click object we can create a simple version_option decorator.
-We simply check the status code of each URL we requested and let the user know if there are any Broken ( 400 and 404 ) links are found.
+We check the status code of each URL we requested and display the data in color.

-BAD links will be printed in RED
-Good links will be printed in GREEN
-Unknown links will be printed in GREY

 # Optional Features Include:

 1. Option -h or --help will return the help page.
-2. Option -j or --json will return the urls being checked in a json.
-3. Option -v or --version will return the current version information.
+2. Option -v or --version will return the current version information.
-4. option -i or --ignore the program will ignore the given urls.
+3. option -i or --ignore the program will ignore the given urls.
-4. Colored code.
-Enable colored code by turning variable CLICOLOR to 1 ( default )

 # Coming soon!
 Any ideas are welcome!